vanilla soft serve ice-cream

 - Place the cream, milk, sugar and vanilla in a large jug and whisk to dissolve the sugar.
-Divide the mixture between 2 large zip-lock plastic bags, pressing out as much air as possible, and seal.
-Lay each bag flat on a tray and freeze for 2 hours 30 minutes or until firm and just frozen.
+Pour the mixture into a 20 x 30cm metal slice tin and freeze for 2 hours 30 minutes or until firm and just frozen.

 - While the ice-cream is freezing, make the maple and bourbon syrup.
 Place the vanilla, maple syrup and water in a small saucepan over medium heat.
 Bring to the boil, reduce the heat to low and cook for 4 minutes or until reduced and syrupy.
 Add the bourbon and stir to combine.
 Pour into a small jug and refrigerate until cold.

-- Remove the ice-cream from the freezer and bend the bags to break up the mixture into small pieces.
+- Remove the ice-cream from the freezer and use a butter knife to break up the mixture into small pieces.
 Empty the mixture into a food processor and process for 2–3 minutes or until just smooth, breaking up any large pieces with a spoon.
 Spoon the ice-cream into a large piping bag fitted with a 1.5cm star-shaped nozzle+.
 Pipe the ice-cream into cups and drizzle with the syrup to serve.
 Serves 8

 + You can place the filled piping bag in the freezer for 10–15 minutes if the ice-cream needs firming.